Needles Hall, Room 2201

 Three referees, one of whom must be at arm’s length, are required.
 Referees must be able to provide relevant evidence, perspectives and insight to support the review of the application based on the selection criteria.
 The assessments contribute to a major part of the evaluation of the application and its potential success.
 It is the applicant’s responsibility to provide the referees with the information they require in order to complete an informed and strong assessment.

-It is highly recommended that the referees keep a Word copy of their assessment in case feedback is provided after the institutional adjudication and they are required to revise their assessment.
+It is strongly recommended that referees keep a Word copy of their assessment in case feedback is provided after the institutional adjudication and they are required to revise their assessment.

 6. Fulfillment of degree requirements form

 Applicants must obtain a completed Fulfillment of Degree Requirements Form from the institution that conferred (or will be conferring) the PhD, PhD-equivalent or health professional degree that confirms the date of fulfillment of all degree requirements.

 Applicants must refer to the step-by-step details found in the Application Guide to assist them in completing their application in ResearchNet and the Common CV.
 The guide provides essential details for each section of the application.

 8. Applicants submit pdf copy of completed application to GSPA

 Applicants, who receive approval to proceed with the application process at the University of Waterloo (see step 3 above), must email a pdf of their Banting PDF application and CCV to Heidi Mussar in GSPA no later than the NON-NEGOTIABLE deadline of 8:00 p.m.
 EST on July 19, 2018.
 The following parts of the application (which can all be referenced from the official Application Guide on the Banting PDF website) are required by this firm deadline:

 GSPA will compile application packages (including letters of assessment from the three referees and the preliminary “supervisor’s statement”) by July 27, 2018 for access by Faculty Associate Deans, Graduate Studies.